José Jaime Pierluisi

 José Jaime Pierluisi (June 12, 1965 – June 7, 1994) was an economic adviser to Puerto Rico Governor Pedro Rosselló from 1993 until his death during a carjacking on June 7, 1994.
-His brother, Pedro Pierluisi, is the current governor of Puerto Rico.
+His brother, Pedro Pierluisi, is a former governor of Puerto Rico.

 Education and extracurricular involvement

 A cum laude graduate of Harvard College and the recipient of an M.B.A. from Harvard Business School, Pierluisi had been a leader of the Puerto Rico Statehood Students Association in the early 1980s.